xiongrxchn/IntelBri.github.io/index.md

 #### Patrolman system desgin

 We designed the Patrolman system, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
-It uses the mobility of the participating vehicles (we use the toy car in the experiments), gathering data from the MPU-6050 accelerometer and GPS sensors.
+It uses the participating vehicles (we use the toy car in the experiments), gathering data from the MPU-6050 accelerometer and GPS sensors.

 <div align="center"><img width="600" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/car0.png"/></div>